lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_command.md

-# Control device with EdgeX Kuiper rules engine
+# Control device with EdgeX eKuiper rules engine

 ## Overview

-This document describes how to use Kuiper rule engine to control devices with analysis result.
-To make the tutorial simple,  the doc uses [device-virtual](https://github.com/edgexfoundry/device-virtual-go) sample,  it analyzes the data sent from device-virtual services, and then control the device according to the analysis result produced by Kuiper rule engine.
+This document describes how to use eKuiper rule engine to control devices with analysis result.
+To make the tutorial simple,  the doc uses [device-virtual](https://github.com/edgexfoundry/device-virtual-go) sample,  it analyzes the data sent from device-virtual services, and then control the device according to the analysis result produced by eKuiper rule engine.

 ### Scenarios